Adrian Zagoritis: Current

 Kate Ryan, Robbins Entertainment World Music Award winner releases her album, Electroshock in March 2012, the title track written by Zagoritis.
 It also contains his song "Walk to the Beat" penned with Jukka Immonen.

 Zagoritis and Stenzel still work on songs for the latter's act York.
 "If Only I" was another collaboration which will also include featured vocals from Danish songstress Tanja Thulau from Danish electronica act Luke.

 Armada Music, record label of DJ Armin van Buuren released Zag's co-written singles "Top of the Universe" and "Breaking The Rules" in 2013.
 Also in 2013 in the mainstream pop world Baptiste Giabiconi had a No.1 hit in France with the song "One Night In Paradise", co-written by Zagoritis and others.
 Giabiconi is a male model who had been discovered by Karl Lagerfeld.

 In 2015, "Million Miles" co-written by Zagoritis and Funkstar De Luxe was released in January by Lifted House/CO2 Records and reached No. 8 in the British Dance Chart in April, spending 10 consecutive weeks in the Top 20.
 The song features vocals by Geoffrey Williams who wrote Michael Jackson's "Whatever Happens".
 Funkstar De Luxe is renowned for his hit single "'Sun Is Shining' (Bob Marley vs Funkstar De Luxe)" which reached No. 3 in the UK and No. 1 in the U.S Billboard chart.

 In 2017, Zagoritis and Funkstar formed a new group 'Mr. Anderson', a retro 1980s funk/RnB act featuring Xantoné Blacq, keyboardist and vocalist from Amy Winehouse.
 The debut Mr. Anderson single "Cinderella" was released in early 2018.
+His collaboration with Funkstar De Luxe in the same year, Super Disco, reached no.5 in Switzerland.

+2020 saw Adrian set up a fledgling Production Label, Hummingbird Music, with angel investor funding.
+Hummingbird's first signing was young British singer/songwriter Ladybyrd who quickly gained the attention of BBC Music Introducing with her unique brand of cinematic-inspired Indie pop naming her as “one of 2022's outstanding newcomers”.
+Ladybyrd also appeared as 'Breaking Act' in the Sunday Times Culture magazine in 2023.

+In 2024 Zag's collaboration with Manfred Mann lead singer and Ivor Novello award-winner Mike d'Abo and Bill Oakes, the Grammy Award-winning music producer of the hit films Grease and Saturday Night Fever spawned a musical named Handbags & Gladrags after the hit song penned by d’Abo.
+The musical will be showcased in 2025.